 Since it is in the public beta, you can download it for free to both your Apple iPad and the PC you want to connect it to.

 Once downloaded, you can enjoy working with your iPad with a PC, by simply connecting the two via a Bluetooth connection.
-You can also use a USB cable if you need a wired physical connection, which is highly recommended than the former.
+You can also use a USB cable if you need a wired physical connection, which is highly recommended over the former.

 When the connection is done, the iPad will mirror your PC with a workspace sidebar providing useful tools such as brushes and pencils.